 Clear and Consistent Naming Conventions

 Develop a clear and consistent naming convention for your digital files and folders.
 This convention should convey relevant information about the file’s content, date, and purpose.
-Avoid using special characters and opt for a combination of keywords to ensure easy searchability.
+Avoid using special characters and use a combination of keywords to ensure better searchability.

 Organize by Category and Hierarchy

-Create a folder structure that reflects the categories of your files.
+Create a folder structure that reflects your file categories.
 Start with broad categories and then subdivide them into more specific subfolders.
 For instance, in a work context, you might have main folders for projects, clients, or departments, with subfolders for each project or client.

 Limit the Number of Folders